Why is there a need for foster parents from different backgrounds?

 An inclusive approach to fostering

-But it doesn’t stop there, we also look after White British children, of faith and none faith, which is why we have developed our inclusive fostering approach.
+But it doesn’t stop there.
+We also look after White British children, of faith and none faith, which is why we have developed our inclusive fostering approach.

 Everything we do is geared towards helping all children reach their full potential.
 For children from minority ethnic backgrounds or with specific religious or cultural requirements, this means being supported by people who understand their needs and experiences.
-The support of foster parents from these communities is vital to us.
+The support of foster carers from these communities is vital to us.

 Do I need any special qualifications to foster?